 The rod is rated for lures up to 2.5 grams, so even though you can fish the tiniest of lures, you don't have to.
 There is an excellent selection of JDM spoons and spinners that weigh 2.5 grams or less.
 Of course, if you fish larger lures you are likely to catch larger fish.
 I have caught fish on 2.5g spoons that were larger than I would want to tangle with using the 56XXUL-S, but the rod is more capable than you would expect an extra, extra ultralight to be.

-Actually, it is exceptional in one respect, and that is the length.
 Most Area rods are 6' long or a bit longer.
 At 5'6", the 56XXUL-S is one of the shortest rods intended for fishing Areas.
-That short length, combined with the extra, extra ultralight action, makes it one of the best rods for the headwaters streams here in the US, where the brookies or rainbows or browns are not going to be very big (but they probably will be very hungry).
+That short length, combined with the extra, extra ultralight action, makes it a nice rod for the headwaters streams here in the US, where the brookies or rainbows or browns are not going to be very big (but they probably will be very hungry).

 Model